arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 One of the challenges we faced when working on a huge legacy app tech stack upgrade was switching the autoloader to [Zeitwerk](https://github.com/fxn/zeitwerk).

-It is optional starting from Rails 6, but gets mandatory in Rails 7.
+It is optional starting from Rails 6 but gets mandatory in Rails 7.

-Once, we were on Rails 6 and manged to apply most of new framework defaults, we decided it's high time to switch to Zeitwerk.
+Once, we were on Rails 6 and managed to apply most of the new framework defaults, we decided it was high time to switch to
+Zeitwerk.

 #### ...This is where the story begins...